's first solo adventure was a four-issue miniseries, written in 1982 by Chris Claremont

 - Tokyo Is the Center of the Universe: Many 80's adventures of the X-Men took place in Japan, but this one is the greatest.

-- Translation Convention: It is implied that when text is enclosed between < >, the characters are talking in Japanese.
-Well, they are in Japan, the only "gaijin" is Wolverine, who speaks Japanese without problem... so, it's < > basically the whole time, except for Wolverine thoughts.
+- Translation Convention: Text enclosed in < > is in Japanese.
+Well, they are in Japan, the only "gaijin" is Wolverine, who speaks Japanese without problem... so, it's < > basically the whole time, except for Wolverine's internal monologue.